ipax77/pax.XRechnung.NET/README.md

 <details open="open"><summary>v0.3.0</summary>

 >- **Breaking Changes**
->- DTO rework to be more flexible
+>- DTO rework to be more flexible and robust.
->- InvoiceAnnotationDto now available
+>- InvoiceAnnotationDto now available with Required fields and CodeList validation

 </details>